-When I decided to this taste test, I was most excisted about trying the Brat- and Bockwurst.
+When I decided to this taste test, I was most excited about trying the Bratwurst and Bockwurst.
 While it didn’t interest me enough to order them previously, I had always been curious.

 Well, the Bratwurst was my second least favorite on the Top Dog menu.
 This one is all pork.

 Even as I write this, I fully acknowledge that this may float someone else’s boat more than any other sausage at Top Dog–and I respect that–but for me, it was just a no-go.
 It wasn’t bad enough to make me want to spit it out, but majoram (herb) is not my cup of tea under normal circumstances, and in this case, I particularly disliked it because the whiff it gave you about halfway into chewing one bite was overpowering and punches you in the nose as you eat.
-Something about marjoram reminds me either of spoiled food or formaldehyde–you know, for dead corpses?
-Perhaps I am flashing back to my Physiology & Anatomy 101 days.
+Something about marjoram reminds me either of spoiled food or formaldehyde–you know, for preservation of corpses?
+It made me immediately flashback to my Anatomy & Physiology 101 days.